pcaressa/sjs/README.md

 The compiler code is contained in the [S.js](S.js) file that defines a bunch of functions: if you use node.js you need to modify the [S.js](S.js) file to make it a module (by exporting variables `sjs_scan`, `sjs_compile_block` and `sjs_run`) before including it into a node.js module to use it.

-Next, to compile a source text, use
+Next, to compile and execute a source text, use

 ```javascript
 sjs_run(sjs_compile_block(sjs_scan(source_text)));
 ```

-On a browser, just launch the [sjs.html](sjs.html) file in the distribution, that displays an old-fashioned vax-like terminal in the browser with some easy to understand buttons on its top to load, run, debug (in the console), parse and compile a program with the compiler.
+On a browser, just launch the [sjs.html](sjs.html) file in the distribution, that displays an old-fashioned VaX-like terminal in the browser with some easy to understand buttons on its top to load, run, debug (in the console), parse and compile a program with the compiler.

 ## The implemented language

-This project selects a subset of Javascript, grosso modo corresponding to the earlier versions of the language, that provides all the basic control and data structures needed to write non trivial programs.
+This project selects a subset of JavaScript, grosso modo corresponding to the earlier versions of the language, that provides all the basic control and data structures needed to write non trivial programs.
 Indeed, the compiler itself is written in this subset, thus it is able to compile itself.

 The main implemented features are:

-- block scoping and implicit use strict.
+- block scoping and implicit use strict;
+- basic control structures: `do-while`, `if-else`, `while`.
+Only blocks are allowed in these instructions;
-- basic control structures: `do{...}while`, `while{...}`, `if-else`.
-The only allowed jump instruction is `return`.
+- the only allowed jump instruction is `return`;
-- Numbers, strings, Boolean, null, undefined and objects are the built-in data types.
-Objects include arrays and functions.
+- numbers, strings, Boolean, null, undefined and objects are the built-in data types.
+Objects include arrays and functions;
+- expressions implementation is fairly complete;
-- Function definitions, inside expressions, are actually closures, as expected.
+- function definitions, inside expressions, are actually closures, as expected;
+- some built-in objects and functions.

-Functions can only be defined as the result of an expression, thus as
+Functions can only be defined as the result of an expression, e.g.

 ```javascript
 let f = function(x1,...,xn) {...};
 ```

-There's no `function f(x1,...,xn) {...}` definition nor arrow function definition `(x1,...,xn)=>{...}`.
+There's no `function f(x1,...,xn) {...}` definition nor arrow function definition `(x1,...,xn)=>{...}` inside an expression.

-The Symbol object is not implemented.
+The `Symbol` object is not implemented.

 ### Accepted syntax

 In this section I will formally describe the syntax the interpreter accepts.
 As meta-language I use the W3C variant of the classic EBNF metalanguage by Niklaus Wirth, see [Extensible Markup Language (XML) 1.0 (Fifth Edition), section 6](https://www.w3.org/TR/xml/#sec-notation).

 #### Tokens of the language